ChristianMarty/CANbeSerial/README.md

 ### Maximum Frame Lenght

-The payload of a frame shall never exceed 70 bytes.
-In combination with the leading and trailing NULL, the COBS byte, Payload Id and CRC the maximum total frame length is 76 Bytes.
+The payload of a frame shall never exceed 74 bytes.
+In combination with the leading and trailing NULL, the COBS byte, Payload Id and CRC the maximum total frame length is 80 Bytes.

 ### Implementation Guideline
 Each message shall start with a NULL byte and end with a NULL byte.

 The receiving end shall buffer incoming data and process it when NULL is received.

-The receiving stack shall be reinitialized after every NULL.
+The receiving stack should be reinitialized after every NULL.

 Timing-based framing, frame timeouts or other time-based actions are strongly discouraged.